 Add that to 3% cash back at U.S. supermarkets (on up to $6,000 spent, and then 1% after that), 2% back at U.S. gas stations, and 1% back on other purchases.

 Learn more from our review of the Blue Cash Everyday® Card from American Express.

-American Express offers 14 different business cards, but this is probably the card that’s easiest to use in terms of collecting your cash back.
-While other American Express cards offer points rewards or cash back from certain vendors, this is the only Amex business card that earns you automatic cash back rewards (via statement credit) — without having to jump through hoops to redeem it.
+While some of the other American Express business cards offer points rewards or cash back from certain vendors, this card earns you automatic cash back rewards (via statement credit) — without having to jump through hoops to redeem it.

-Read our American Express® Blue Business Cash Card reviews to see why our members rave about this credit card.
+Read our review of the American Express® Blue Business Cash Card to learn more.

 The Business Platinum Card® from American Express offers a long list of rewards and luxury travel perks.
-Among them are a $200 annual airline fee credit, a credit to cover the cost of Global Entry or TSA PreCheck, and complimentary access to more than 1,200 airport lounges.
+Among them are a $200 annual airline fee credit, a credit to cover the cost of Global Entry or TSA PreCheck, and complimentary access to numerous airport lounges.

 Read our review to learn more about The Business Platinum Card® from American Express.

 To choose the best card for each category, we took a comprehensive look at all the credit cards offered by American Express and identified which one presented the largest or most valuable reward in the respective category.
 Where there wasn’t a clear winner, we considered the following:

 - Fee structures